Nursid/attendance/OPTIMIZATION_README.md

-# Teachers Monthly Report Optimization
+# Teachers Monthly Report & Attendance List Optimization

 ## Problem
-The original `teachers_monthly_report()` method was taking 4-5 minutes to generate reports due to:
+The original methods were taking long times to generate reports due to:

-1. **N+1 Query Problem**: Individual database queries for each teacher and each day
+1. **N+1 Query Problem**: Individual database queries for each teacher and each day/date
 2. **Inefficient Date Processing**: Processing dates one by one in nested loops
 3. **Multiple Individual Queries**: Separate queries for holidays, attendance, and teacher names
 4. **Missing Database Indexes**: No optimized indexes for frequently queried columns

+### Affected Methods:
+- `teachers_monthly_report()` - Was taking 4-5 minutes
+- `teachers_attendance_list()` - Was slow for large teacher lists

 ## Solution